IRooc/QuickDatabaseEdit/readme.md

-# Quick editor for a database
+# Quick editor for a SQL Server database

 Only works on smaller databases because foreign keys will be loaded in dropdowns